-Why Vendors Keep Choosing the Wrong Thermal Management Companies
+Why it’s easy to pick the Wrong Thermal Management Company

 If you’re looking for a thermal management partner to work with, it’s important to find a company that has a broad approach to thermal management challenges.
 By that, we mean that they’ll work with you to understand what your requirements are rather than selling you what they have available.